hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - deployment models
     - On-premises: a hardware appliance or a virtual machine called Stealthwatch Enterprise
     - Cloud-delivered: a software-as-a-service (SaaS) solution called <span style="color: #bb6600;">Stealthwatch Cloud</span>
-  - Stealthwatch + ISE
-    - network security analysts with a view integrating NetFlow data and contextual information
-    - enabling the security analyst to detect and discern the potential severity of threats in a timely, efficient, and cost-effective manner
   - components
     - <span style="color: #bb6600">Stealthwatch Management Console</span>
       - define, configure, and monitor multiple distributed Stealthwatch Flow Collectors from a single location